foneandrew/ruby-spec-runner/README.md

 # spec-runner README

+**This extension is very heavily inspired by the incredible vscode-jest-runner extension.
+Like a whole bunch of it is straight up copied.**

 This is the README for your extension "spec-runner".
 After writing up a brief description, we recommend including the following sections.

 ## Features